civol/HDLRuby/README.md

  * `writer_input <list of names>`: declares the input ports on the writer side.
 The list must give the names of the inner signals of the channel that can be read using the writer procedure.
  * `writer_output <list of names>`: declares the output ports on the writer side.
 The list must give the names of the inner signals of the channel that can be written using the writer procedure.
  * `writer_inout <list of names>`: declares the inout ports on the writer side.
 The list must give the names of the inner signals of the channel that can be written using the writer procedure.
- * `accesser_input <list of names>`: declares the input ports on both the reader and writer side.
+ * `accesser_input <list of names>`: declares the input ports on both the reader and writer sides.
 The list must give the names of the inner signals of the channel that can be read using the writer procedure.
- * `accesser_output <list of names>`: declares the output ports on both the reader and writer side.
+ * `accesser_output <list of names>`: declares the output ports on both the reader and writer sides.
 The list must give the names of the inner signals of the channel that can be written using the writer procedure.
- * `accesser_inout <list of names>`: declares the inout ports on both the reader and writer side.
+ * `accesser_inout <list of names>`: declares the inout ports on both the reader and writer sides.
 The list must give the names of the inner signals of the channel that can be written using the writer procedure.
  * `reader <block>`: defines the reader's access procedure.
-   This procedure is invoked by method `read` of the channel (please refer to the previous example).
+   This procedure is invoked by the method `read` of the channel (please refer to the previous example).
  The first argument of the block must be the following:
    - `blk`: the block to execute when the read completes.
- Other arguments can be freely defined, and will be required by the `read` method.
+ Other arguments can be freely defined and will be required by the `read` method.
  * `writer < block>`: defines the writer's access procedure.
-   This procedure is invoked by method `write` of the channel (please refer to the previous example).
+   This procedure is invoked by the method `write` of the channel (please refer to the previous example).
  The first argument of the block must be the following:
    - `blk`: the block to execute when the write completes.
- Other arguments can be freely defined, and will be required by the `write` command.
+ Other arguments can be freely defined and will be required by the `write` command.
  * `brancher(name) <block>`: defines branch named +name+ described in `block`.
-The content of block can be any content valid for a channel, with the additional possibility to access the internals of the upper channel.
+The content of the block can be any content valid for a channel, with the additional possibility to access the internals of the upper channel.

 For example, a channel implemented by a simple register of generic type `typ`, that can be set to 0 using the `reset` command can be described as follows: